josdejong/mathjs/docs/reference/functions/var.md

 # Function var

 Compute the variance of a matrix or a  list with values.
-In case of a (multi dimensional) array or matrix, the variance will be calculated over all elements by default.
-It is also possible to calculate the variance along a specified axis by added the axis dimension as the final argument of the function.
+In case of a (multi dimensional) array or matrix, the variance over all elements will be calculated.

 Optionally, the type of normalization can be specified as second parameter.
 The parameter `normalization` can be one of the following values: